olivia-mauger/tutorials/docs/source/arrays.rst

-The key statement in this block of code is in **Line 3**: ``foreach ( String value in a)``.
+The key statement in this block of code is **Line 3**: ``foreach ( String value in a)``.
 This means that the program will trace through every single element in the array, starting at the first index.
 The statement inside the loop will be executed for each element.

 What if my array is of a different type, and a different name than the example?
 The answer is simple: replace ``String`` with your array’s type, and ``a`` with your array’s name.